 Why Short Stories Are Exceptional for ESL Students

-Short stories are great catalysts for bringing English to life.
+- They’re great catalysts for bringing English to life.
 Many ESL students have the vocabulary and grammar know-how but find real-life language usage challenging.
 Short stories for your students will open their creative English minds as they enjoy an exciting or funny short story.

-Employing short stories is also a wonderful break from the formal, more traditional lesson plan or continual textbook learning style.
+- They’re a wonderful break from the formal, more traditional lesson plan or continual textbook learning style.
 They also get the whole class involved in an exciting way.
 Gathering your students in a circle and reading a short story offers essential communication they may not find in more traditional, ESL desk learning.

 Essential ESL Skills Short Stories Bring to Your Classroom

 Short stories serve a wealth of ESL skills.
 Instead of focusing on just one aspect of English, short stories connect various essential ESL skills together in an almost seamless way.
 You can utilize short stories in your classroom to cover almost every aspect of English.

 - Your students can read the content, listen to others read or listen to a recording of a native English speaker reading.